akileshs1708/Canteen-Order-System/README.md

 # Canteen Bitemate
 Canteen Food Ordering System

-A Python-based canteen food ordering system with a GUI built using Tkinter and data storage powered by CSV files. **Canteenie** enables efficient order processing, inventory management, and secure admin/customer access – all from a simple desktop interface.
+A Python-based canteen food ordering system with a GUI built using Tkinter and data storage powered by CSV files.
+It enables efficient order processing, inventory management, and secure admin/customer access – all from a simple desktop interface.

 ---